The Denial of Saint Peter (Caravaggio): Provenance

 Shortly after the Second World War the present painting was purchased by Vincenzo Imparato Caracciolo of Naples on the Neapolitan art market as an anonymous work from an antiques dealer.
-After its restoration in 1959–64, it came to be attributed to Caravaggio, on the basis of style, by Roberto Longhi.
+After its restoration in 1959–1964, it came to be attributed to Caravaggio, on the basis of style, by Roberto Longhi.

-It was owned by his daughter principessa Elena Imparato Caracciolo, Naples until between 1964 and 1970, when it was sold to Ian Dik of Lausanne, Switzerland.
+It was owned by his daughter principessa Elena Imparato Caracciolo, Naples until between 1964 and 1970, when it was sold to Jan Dik of Lausanne, Switzerland.
 Dik sold it to Herman Shickman of New York, from whose collection it was sold to the Metropolitan Museum of Art in 1997.